-Are you interested in conducting a wide-ranging interdisciplinary programme of research into your own professional practice?
+Are you interested in undertaking research into your own professional practice in education?
 Then our professional doctorate in Education, the EdD, is the course for you.

 This intensive course offers a range of teaching and learning approaches in small groups, led by academics who are writing and publishing in a range of related areas.
 This course encourages innovative and creative approaches to educational research and draws on a wider pool of experts from across the University to support work in visual methods and new media.